bbusschots/bartificer.ip.js/README.md

 the `0x` prefix).

 This function returns a reference to the calling object to facilitate function chainging.
+If interpretation of the supplied arguments fails, the function will throw an error.

 ### .toString() ###

 	var netmaskString = mask1.toString();

 A function to return the value stored in a Netmask object as a string.
-The netmask is rendered as a number of bits, e.g. `24`.
+The netmask is rendered as a dotted quad, e.g. `255.255.255.0`.

 ### .asNumBits() ###